-Easily install peel and stick wallpaper to add affordable color and personality to your space.
+Easily install peel and stick wallpaper to add beauty and personality to your space on a budget.

-The old wallpaper rarely peeled easily, the drywall ended up damaged…and any missed spots of leftover glue interfered with the new paint.
+The old wallpaper never peeled off easily, the drywall ended up damaged…and any missed spots of leftover glue interfered with the new paint.

 Peel and Stick Wallpaper?